UPDATE -Allotment Self-Management Issues

 We can now clarify that the response from the Department for Communities and Local Government clearly states that " Whilst the conditions for each devolved management may vary, the Government recognises that such arrangements would typically allow for the allotment association to decide its own code of conduct for plot holders to adhere to, and also have the ability to enforce the rules of the allotment tenancy agreements in place on their site.
 However, the legislation still requires associations to comply with the same statutory allotments regulations that would be applied by the local authority.

 This has clarified what we already knew should be happening, councils are responsible for sorting out these issues, they can simply not just walk away and let bullying, intimidation and unfair/unwarrented evictions carry on and do nothing.
-We are still in the process of pursuing this issue further with help from our local Government MP and will keep you updated as to any progress we make.

 If you have any questions or concerns regarding this isssue then please do get in touch.